Virginia

 AreaSearch analysis reveals Virginia significantly outperforming the majority of regions assessed nationwide

-Conversely, health care & social assistance has lower representation at 8.6% versus the regional average of 14.2%.
+Conversely, health care & social assistance has lower representation at 8.6%, compared to the regional average of 14.2%.
+The area offers limited local employment opportunities.
 Over the 12 months to September 2025, employment increased by 1.7% while labour force increased by 2.1%, causing the unemployment rate to rise by 0.4 percentage points.
-By comparison, Greater Darwin recorded employment growth of 1.9% and marginal unemployment increase.
-State-level data to 25-Nov shows NT employment contracted by 1.13% with a state unemployment rate of 4.4%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest Virginia's employment should increase by 5.9% over five years and 12.2% over ten years, based on industry-specific projections applied to Virginia's employment mix.
+By comparison, Greater Darwin recorded employment growth of 1.9%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Virginia's employment mix suggests local employment should increase by 5.9% over five years and 12.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment